 The Mumbai Metro Rail Corporation (MMRC) supervises this gigantic project, which has cost more than Rs 37,000 crores.

-The Delhi Metro Rail Corporation (DMRC) will handle operations and maintenance to ensure passenger safety.
+The Delhi Metro Rail Corporation (DMRC) will manage operations and maintenance.
+This will help keep passengers safe.
 The contract with DMRC lasts ten years.

 Reduced traffic congestion: The Aqua Line will offer a much-needed alternative to vehicle travel.